 Fibromyalgia Symptoms Checklist: Sensory Symptoms

 All of the senses can be affected by fibromyalgia.
 This is because researchers have related fibromyalgia to a natural process in the body called central sensitization.
-This is a phenomenon in which the body’s senses are enhanced to allow a person to respond rapidly to an emergency.
-It’s why you feel so much pain when you touch a hot stove, but the pain is not as bad a few seconds after you move your hand.
+It is a phenomenon in which the body’s senses are enhanced to allow a person to respond rapidly to an emergency.
+It’s why you feel so much pain when you touch a hot stove.
+Fortunately, the pain is not as bad a few seconds after you move your hand.
 However, while central sensitization should only last for a few moments once the threat is over, the nervous system of a person with fibromyalgia can remain in this enhanced state for long periods.
 The following are some of the results:

 - Sensitivity to smells – Chemical smells or even strong natural smells may elicit a painful response and lead to a symptom flare-up.